 8. Assume that because you love dogs, all dogs love you, too, and that you possess a special affinity for dogs and they with you, and therefore, you can forego the formalities that ordinary humans should observe.
 GUILTY

 Guilty … and lucky.
-Any one of these situations could have ended in disaster for me and maybe, unfortunately, for the poor unsuspecting dog.
+Any one of these situations could have ended in disaster for me and maybe, even more tragically, for the poor unsuspecting dog.

 On the following Wednesday, he rapidly approached, flashed his hand past my eyes and pat, pat, patted my head.
 I ducked, scrunched my face in disgust and pulled my head away.
 He continued to stare, smiling and squealing how cute I was and then pat, pat, patted again.
 I ducked again and backed farther away.
 If I had canines for teeth I might have been tempted to flash them and growl to warn him off – and I know this man.
 Imagine if I didn’t!